ibm-cloud-docs/apps/tutorials/tutorial_microservice.md

 ## Next steps
 {: #micro-next-steps}

 * Download your app for local development where you can easily build, test, and deploy by using the {{site.data.keyword.cloud}} CLI.
-This is useful for debugging issues, and adding features or services, and when you are ready, you can re-deploy your app to the cloud.
+This is useful for debugging issues, and adding features or services, and when you are ready, you can redeploy your app to the cloud.
 For more information, see [Developing apps locally](/docs/apps?topic=creating-apps-create-deploy-app-cli#build-run-app-cli).